10 Free Account Research Tools for Sales Teams (2026)

 • All of the above, plus:

-• Deep dive on attendee LinkedIn profiles
+• Deep dive on attendee LinkedIn profiles and recent activity

 • Review investor materials if public